bondarka/planetary-system/README.md

 # Planetary system
 The repository for the 	creation planetary system.
-Used by: - HTML/CSS3 (css animation) for marking; -LESS (mixins); -Gulp.
+Used by: - HTML/CSS3 (css animation, responsive design) for marking;
+-LESS (mixins);
+-Gulp.